|HPS 0410||Einstein for Everyone|

 The most important laws in dynamics are those that state the conservation of energy and of momentum.
 These two laws can be applied whenever we have a closed system; that is, a system that does not interact with its surroundings.
 They assert that for such systems and any process they may undergo:

-space is a good example to consider.
-Imagine some interaction that takes
+is a good example to consider.
+Imagine some interaction that takes place

-place within that system.
-These laws tell us that the total of energy before
+within that system.
+These laws tell us that the total of energy before the

 momentum before the interaction equals the total of momentum afterwards.

-the spaceship and both are at rest.
-They
+on the spaceship and both are at rest.

 =mass x velocity